-Caught in-between a complex geo-political situation and rising terrorist threats, the Middle East and North Africa regions have witnessed growing instabilities over the past decade.
+Caught in-between a complex geopolitical situation and rising terrorist threats, the Middle East region has witnessed growing instabilities over the past decade.

-The frequent breaches of International Humanitarian Law and Human Rights Law undermine the safety of civilians and humanitarian workers alike, and make it harder for international humanitarian organisations to reach the most vulnerable populations.
+In addition, the frequent breaches of international humanitarian law and human rights law undermine the safety of civilians and humanitarian workers alike.
+It makes harder for international humanitarian organisations to reach the most vulnerable populations in the region.